Anna Mária BALÁZS

 I worked for several architecture firms and had two babies.
 With a new interest in the potential effect of the physical environment on children, I enrolled in a new Master’s degree program at the Université de Montréal, and became involved in the budding field of Environmental Psychology.

 In 1975, while still on the faculty of the Faculté de l'Aménagement at the Université de Montréal, I was granted an academic leave to pursue doctoral studies.
 With financial assistance from the Quebec Association of Architects and the federal Central Housing and Mortgage Corporation, I enrolled in the Union Graduate School.
 This program was designed for mature students whose area of study did not fit into a traditional academic discipline.
-Additionally, it had a three-week residency that suited my family commitments.
+Additionally, it only had a brief three-week residency that suited my family commitments.

-In my dissertation, in addition to laying out some fundamental concepts, I analyzed the System-Cybernetic model of societal control with application to Women in Urban America [USA] between 1900 and 1930.
+In my dissertation, I explored the System-Cybernetic model of societal control with application to Women in Urban America [USA] between 1900 and 1930.
 I received my Ph.D. on July 14, 1979.
-I was 41 years old when my life took an unexpected turn.

 If you are interested in my resume